oxapavan/pavxn/_pages/about.md

   image_circular: false # crops the image to make it circular
   more_info: >

+**Hello there!
+Thanks for thinking I'm interesting enough to check up on.
+If you've come this far, I encourage you to say hello before you leave :)**

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"